mohammednudman/HealthyCart/README.md

     cd HealthyCart
     ```

-3. Use Docker Compose to build and start the services:
+3. Only for the first time to install all the dependencies and packages:

     ```shell
-    docker-compose up -d --build
+    install.bat
+    ```
+4. To start all the server :

+    ```shell
+    startup.bat
     ```

 The application should now be running at localhost:3000.